casco/Panoptes4Cientopolis/README.md

 It will download all required components (it is a node.js application) and start.
 Once finished, your front-end will be running on http://your-server-ip:3735/

+(If you get "The program 'npm' is currently not installed.
+To run 'npm' please ask your administrator to install the package 'npm'"), just run the following command to reconfigure node.js

+>nvm use v5.1.0